 Cons: No HD video; Limits on premium data

-T-Mobile's truly unlimited plan costs $85 a month or $170 for four lines.
+T-Mobile's truly unlimited plan costs $85 a month or $200 for four lines.
 At that price, Magenta Max is quite an investment but you get unlimited calls, texts and data and no limits on premium data.
-You also both Netflix Basic for one line of data or a Netflix Standard account for two or more lines.
+You also both Netflix Basic for one line of data or a Netflix Standard account for two or more lines; you also get a free year of both Apple TV Plus and Paramount Plus.
 Hotspot data increases to 40GB of high-speed data, and you can stream in up to 4K UHD.
+Travel benefits include 5GB of high-speed data in 210 countries.
 If you're not worried about costs, this is T-Mobile's best option.

 Pros: Netflix Standard; Unlimited priority data; 4K UHD streaming